Why we call junk email "spam"

-In the sketch, a man and a woman enter a restaurant and ask about the menu.
-The waitress's response is a flood of spam.
-“Well, there’s egg and bacon.
+In the scene, a man and a woman enter a restaurant and ask about the menu.
+The waitress’ response is a flood of spam.
+“Well, there is egg and bacon.
 Egg, sausage and bacon.
 Egg and SPAM.
 Egg, bacon and SPAM.
 Egg, bacon, sausage and SPAM.
 SPAM, bacon, sausage and SPAM… ”.

-Slowly almost the entire menu is converted into SPAM.
-So the client says she doesn’t like SPAM and asks if there are other options in the menu.
-The question ends up annoying the waitress, and a short discussion begins.
+Slowly almost the entire menu is converted to SPAM.
+Then, the client says she doesn’t like SPAM and asks if there are other options on the menu.
+The question ends up irritating the waitress, and a brief discussion begins.

-The funny thing about the story is that a group of Vikings, which is already sitting in the restaurant, interrupts the conversation singing a song praising the spam.
+The funniest part of the story is that a group of Vikings, who are already sitting in the restaurant, interrupts the conversation and sings a song that praises spam.
 “SPAM, SPAM, SPAM, SPAM.
-Lovely SPAM!
+Delicious SPAM!
 Wonderful SPAM!”

-The angry waitress’s answer is “Shut up!
+The irritated waitress’s response is: “Shut up!
 Shut up!”
-And this is how the word “spam" has become eternalized as synonymous with something repetitive, annoying and unwanted.
+And that is how the word “spam” was eternalized as a synonym for something repetitive, irritating and unwanted.

 Researcher Brad Templeton investigated the origin of the term spam.
-He explains that the word’s popularization on the internet happened in the 80's and has to do with multiplayer virtual worlds, also known as MUDs, such as The Sims and Minecraft.
+He explains that the popularization of the word on the internet happened in the 1980s and has to do with the virtual worlds of multiplayer, also known as MUDs, such as, for example, The Sims and Minecraft.

-At that time, in general, spamming was used to describe the use of bots to create a lot of objects or to flood machines with data or to flood a chat session with text.
-From there, the term spam has expanded in the digital world to different areas and has been used more frequently.
+At that time, in general, the term spam was used to describe the use of robots to create many objects, to flood machines with data, or to flood a chat session with text.

-Despite the comic origin, when we're speaking about internet and security, the word spam has a very negative connotation.
-Spam is a risk factor for people and businesses, being used by cybercriminals as a tool for scams and frauds.
+Despite the comic origin, when we are talking about the internet and digital security, the word spam has a very negative connotation.
+Spam is a risk factor for people and companies, being used by cybercriminals as a tool for the spread of fraud and scams.

 Spam in the can

-But the fact is that, over time, the company was smart and knew how to use the term for positive marketing, as their website points out:
+But the fact is that, over time, the company was smart and knew how to use the term to do positive marketing, as shown on the brand’s website:

-“When the first SPAM® can came off the production line in 1937, the world was forever changed.
-This revolutionary new product won over the hearts of soldiers, world leaders, celebrities, chefs, kids and parents.
-Gracie Allen, Dwight Eisenhower, Margaret Thatcher and Monty Python all have sung praises of SPAM® products.
-And future generations continue to enjoy it as a versatile, high-quality and great-tasting meal-time favorite.
-The whole world can’t get enough of the iconic taste and the effortless meal creativity contained within this little blue can ”.
+“When the first SPAM® came off the production line in 1937, the world changed forever.
+This revolutionary new product has captured the hearts of soldiers, world leaders, celebrities, chefs, children and parents.
+Gracie Allen, Dwight Eisenhower, Margaret Thatcher and Monty Python, all sang praises for the SPAM® product.
+And future generations continue to appreciate it as a versatile, high-quality dish with great flavor.
+The whole world cannot get enough of the iconic flavor and creativity of an effortless meal contained in this small blue can ”.